 - 1 cup chopped walnuts

-- 3/4 cup butter, softened, or 3/4 cup vegetable oil, plus more for the pan(s)
+- 1 1/2 sticks unsalted butter, room temperature, or 3/4 cup vegetable oil, plus more for the pan(s)

-- 3 eggs, lightly beaten
+- 3 large eggs, lightly beaten

-- 2 cups sugar
+- 2 cups granulated sugar

 - 2 cups peeled and finely grated ripe but firm pears